anaisberg/kumo-articles/blog-posts/understand-sso-login/understand-sso-login.md

 - AWS SSO makes it easy for you to switch between profiles and to make the best use of the start url features.
 You don't have to deal with access keys anymore!
 - SSO sessions add one level of abstraction to have different access patterns with the same organization.
 - Overall, the commands to set a profile and session do not change a lot, but if you decide to use sso sessions, make sure that the non-native AWS tools you use are maintained and have integrated the changes.
+- An easy tool that supports SSO to manage your profiles is [Granted](https://www.granted.dev/), I will write a follow-up article on it!